IsabelPuustelli/ufo-defence/README.md

 So far the game has simply been called "Project UFO Defence".
 You guessed it, it's inspired by the original XCOM from the year 1994, "X-COM: UFO Defence".
 I feel It's a style of game that hasn't really been recreated.
 Obviously I'm a big fan of the reboot franchise, but I just feel something about the game significantly changed bringing it to 3D, something that I'm hoping to put my twist on.
 I haven't done much designing yet for the game.
 I'll get on this as soon as the base systems are in place.
 It'll be a lot easier to design a lot of the systems and make changes once you have a feel as to how the game looks and plays on the very foundational level.

-So this is the starting point:
-Image description

-The graphics are all free to use recourses from sites like opengameart.org that I slapped in for testing purposes.
-I haven't ever worked on an isometric game before so tiling it was interesting.
-I'll see in the future how I'll do the sprites, I might have to try my hand in making some artwork, who knows.

 Git: https://github.com/PuustelliJoona/ufo-defence

 LinkedIn: https://www.linkedin.com/in/joona-puustelli-aa031b23a

 Dev.to: https://dev.to/puustellijoona